-Collocated pairs of altimeter super-observation and the analysed (AN) ECMWF model wind speeds are plotted in a form of a density scatter plot in Figure 4 for the whole globe over the whole Cycle 016.
-The scatter plots in Figure 4 and other similar wind speed scatter plots that appear hereafter represent two-dimensional (2-D) histograms showing the number of observations in each 2-D bin of $0.5 \text{ m/s} \times 0.5 \text{ m/s}$ of wind speed.
+Collocated pairs of altimeter super-observation and the analysed (AN) ECMWF model wind speeds are plotted in a form of a density scatter plot in Figure 4 for the whole globe over the whole Cycle 018.
+The scatter plots in Figure 4 and other similar wind speed scatter plots that appear hereafter represent twodimensional (2-D) histograms showing the number of observations in each 2-D bin of 0.5 m/s $\times$ 0.5 m/s of wind speed.
 It is clear the agreement between Sentinel-3 winds and their model counterpart is very good with virtually no bias (except for slight bias at high wind speed values).
 Sentinel-3A wind speed is as good as that of the other altimeters.
 The standard deviation of the difference with respect to the model is about 1.1 m/s which is similar to that of other altimeters.
 The scatter plots for Sentinel-3 versus the model collocations discriminated based on their geographical locations whether in the Northern Hemisphere (north of latitude 20°N; NH), the Tropics (between latitudes 20°S and 20°N) or the Southern Hemisphere (south of latitude 20°S; SH) are shown in panels (a), (b) and (c) of Figure 5, respectively.
-Note that while the SRAL SAR mode slightly overestimates wind speed in NH (Figure 5a) compared to the model AN within the range from 7 to 15 m/s, it slightly underestimates it in the SH (Figure 5c) for the same range.
-This needs to be monitored closely although it may be just a seasonal signal.
+The contradicting bias behaviour of SRAL SAR mode compared to the model within the range from 7 to 15 m/s in the last few reports before Cycle 017 (slight overestimation in NH versus slight underestimation in the SH) seems to be less noticeable this cycle as was the case for the previous cycle.
+This behaviour will be kept under monitoring during the coming cycles to see whether it follows a seasonal pattern or not.

-Figure 3: Sentinel-3A SRAL surface wind speed PDF over the whole global ocean and for the period of Cycle 016.
+Figure 3: Sentinel-3A SRAL surface wind speed PDF over the whole global ocean and for the period of Cycle 018.
 The corresponding ECMWF (collocated with Sentinel-3) PDF is also shown for comparison.
 The corresponding PDF's from the previous cycle are also shown as thin dashed lines.

-Figure 4: Global comparison between Sentinel-3A SRAL and ECMWF model analysis surface wind speed values over the period of Cycle 016.
+Figure 4: Global comparison between Sentinel-3A SRAL and ECMWF model analysis surface wind speed values over the period of Cycle 018.
 The number of collocations in each 0.5 m/s x 0.5 m/s 2D bin is color-coded as in the legend.
 The "x" symbols are the means of the bins for given x-axis values (model) while the "o" symbols are the means for given y-axis values (Sentinel-3).